jaimetur/PhotoMigrator/help/08-immich-photos.md

 - **Pre-Requisites:**
   - Configure properly the file `Config.ini` to include your Immich account credentials and url.
 - **Explanation:**
   - The Tool will connect automatically to your Immich Photos account and will rename all Albums whose name matches with the provided pattern.
+  - The rename pattern can be plain text (for example `--`), a wildcard expression (for example `*--*` or `--*`), or a regular expression.
+  - If you also include _**`--preview-album-actions`**_ then the matching albums will be listed and the tool will ask for confirmation before renaming them.
   - If you specify any date filter with arguments _**`-from, --filter-from-date`**_ or _**`-to, --filter-to-date`**_ then, only those albums whose creation date matches with the filters will be renamed.
 - **Example of use:**
   ```
+  ./PhotoMigrator.bin --client=immich --rename-albums "--" "-" --preview-album-actions
+  ./PhotoMigrator.bin --client=immich --rename-albums "--", "-"
+  ./PhotoMigrator.bin --client=immich --rename-albums "*--*", "-"
   ./PhotoMigrator.bin --client=immich --rename-albums "\d{4}-\d{2}-\d{2}", "DATE"
   ```
-  With this example, the Tool will connect to your Immich Photos account and will rename all Albums whose name contains a date like this ("2023-08-15 - Vacation photos") replacing the date with the string "DATE", as a result the new album name would be: "DATE - Vacation photos".
+  With these examples, the Tool can replace literal text such as double dashes, use simple wildcards to target leading or inner matches, or apply a regular-expression replacement such as turning "2023-08-15 - Vacation photos" into "DATE - Vacation photos".

 ## Remove Empty Albums from Immich Photos: